 Don’t forget to optimize your images for search engines by using your keyword in the images’ alt tags.

 - Freshness: After publishing your buyer’s guide, revisit it occasionally.
 Check for grammatical and spelling errors.
 Add new products or features, and remove broken links or links to items you’re no longer selling.

-Keeping your content updated not only allows you to provide up-to-date recommendations to your potential clients.
+Keeping content updated allows you to provide up-to-date recommendations to your potential clients.
 It can also improve your ranking in search engines, as Google considers “freshness” as an indicator of your site’s quality.

 How to Promote Your Buyer’s Guide

 Like other types of content, you must promote your buyer’s guide.
 You can use it as ungated content or add it as a gated asset to increase your subscriptions and leads.